What are the upfront costs when buying a home?

 Pest and building inspection

 Nobody wants to live in a home where pests or defects exist, so ensuring you get a building and pest inspection is essential when buying a property.
-The cost can vary depending on your location and size of the property.
+The cost varies based on your location and the size of the property.
 In many cases, these inspections can be combined to help keep costs low.
+Costs for pest and building inspections can be up to $1000 or more.

 Moving-in expenses